‘Bachelor’ Colton Underwood Gushes Over Love Cassie Randolph After Whirlwind Week

 Cassie Randolph and Colton Underwood have only been a public couple for a week now, but The Bachelor stars have seemingly packed a lot into that week.
 After their finale aired last Tuesday night on ABC, they did some additional media and spent time at the beach with her family and friends over the weekend.
 Now, Underwood is gushing over his gal and sharing a little behind-the-scenes scoop on what else she’s kept up with during this crazy week.

-Colton and Cassie have shared plenty of selfies during this past week of being able to be public and they’ve looked happy and in love.
+Colton and Cassie have shared plenty of selfies during this past week of being able to be public, and they’ve looked happy and in love.
 However, according to Underwood’s latest Instagram post, Randolph was perhaps a little stressed when the cameras weren’t snapping shots.

 In addition to appearing on shows with Kelly Ripa, Jimmy Kimmel, and the crew of The View, Cassie has been determined to keep up on her school work.
-As The Bachelor fans know, she recently started a master’s degree program to pursue certification in speech pathology and it seems she’s been studying in every spare moment this past week.
+As The Bachelor fans know, she recently started a master’s degree program to pursue certification in speech pathology, and it seems she’s been studying in every spare moment this past week.

-Now only has The Bachelor star been studying and taking quizzes in the midst of her busy appearance schedule, but she apparently was also hit with the flu in the midst of all of this.
-Despite all of that, Cassie has kept a smile on her face and it seems it’s made her beau fall even more in love with her.
+Not only has The Bachelor star been studying and taking quizzes in the midst of her busy appearance schedule, but she apparently was also hit with the flu in the midst of all of this.
+Despite all of that, Cassie has kept a smile on her face, and it seems it’s made her beau fall even more in love with her.

 View this post on Instagram